Talent-Catalog/tc-terraform/README.md

 The core module is located in `alb-ecs-rds-using-standard-modules`.
 It is created using Terraform's standard AWS specific modules which are located in the [Terraform registry](https://registry.terraform.io/).
-See also documentation link below.
+See also documentation links below.

 Two simple examples are provided in the `examples` subdirectory.